Medically reviewed by Drugs.com. Last updated on Dec 12, 2020.

 - Inflammation.
 A needle biopsy sample may reveal what's causing inflammation, and what types of cells are involved.

 Needle biopsy carries a small risk of bleeding and infection at the site where the needle was inserted.
-Some mild pain can be expected after needle biopsy, though it is usually controlled with over-the-counter pain relievers or prescription medications.
+Some mild pain can be expected after needle biopsy, though it is usually controlled with over-the-counter pain relievers.

 Call your doctor if you experience: